 A good start to forming a new group is for the person with the enthusiasm to gather kindred souls and work out how their unit would function.
 What outings or speakers or facilities would be available to augment the group?
 Once the idea has taken form, talk to the executive of your Club with your plan.
 Once the new group has been approved, ask if you can speak about it during a Club meeting, write a piece for the Club newsletter and talk to members you know.
 The best time to begin is usually in the fall as activities begin and members are deciding how they will be involved for the coming year.

-Interest groups include (or could include):
+Some past and present interest groups topics include (or could include):